AliceAnsong/BIT11_internship/README.md

 $ conda activate snakemake
 ```

-### STR-tools
+### Tools
-Install the following tools using their GitHub documentation in a tools subdirectory of BIT11_internship/pipeline/ :
+Install the following tools using their GitHub documentation in a tools subdirectory of BIT11_internship/pipeline/ so that determining paths is a bit easier:
 -	ExpansionHunter Denovo:
 https://github.com/Illumina/ExpansionHunterDenovo
 -	HipSTR: